-The Guelph Youth Symphony Orchestra, under the baton of Chris Cigolea, provides the community`s talented young musicians with the opportunity to flourish in a vibrant and exciting musical environment, developing orchestral, musical and team skills with their peers.
+The Guelph Youth Symphony Orchestra, now under the baton of Dylan Langan, provides the community`s talented young musicians with the opportunity to flourish in a vibrant and exciting musical environment, developing orchestral, musical and team skills with their peers.

 This partnership with the GSO and GYMC continues to provide the Guelph Youth Symphony Orchestra with substantial support through:

 • Mentoring and hands-on coaching from local symphony performers;

 • Access to the GYMC’s stunning Recital Hall for rehearsals and performances;

 • Increased exposure, credibility and publicity via the ongoing marketing efforts of the GSO and GYMC;

 • Collaborative performances with the GSO at Guelph’s prestigious River Run Centre

 The orchestra performs at least three concerts throughout each year in venues including Harcourt Memorial United Church, the GYMC Recital Hall, and featured in an annual side-by-side concert with the GSO on the River Run Centre main stage.

 Other opportunities to perform have included community involvement such as free concerts at St. Josephs Hospital and a Christmas-themed flash mob performance at Stone Road Mall.
 Demonstrating their merit, GYSO has won the top scholarship in the ensemble category at the Kiwanis Music Festival in 2012, 2013, 2015 and 2017.

 Dr. Chris Cigolea served as the conductor of this orchestra from 2011-2017.
 Currently under the leadership of Dylan Langan, the Guelph Youth Symphony Orchestra continues to develop their artistic level and financial sustainability, so that it can play on and keep contributing to the city’s vibrant cultural scene for all ages.